Most People are Driving: What Opportunities are Available for Reducing Automobile Trips?

-As part of this study Fehr & Peers purchased anonymized and aggregated GPS data from Streetlight Data.
-This data was collected for people traveling to, from, and through Walnut Creek between April 2017 and March 2018.
-The data is a sample of GPS devices in the region, and commute versus non-commute trips are estimated based on where the device is located during the night and day, the duration of the stay, and the underlying land uses at the site.
-The GPS data provides insight into travel patterns of residents, workers, and visitors of Walnut Creek.
-The key findings from this data are highlighted below.
+As part of this study, project consultant Fehr & Peers purchased anonymized and aggregated GPS data from Streetlight Data.
+These data were collected for people traveling to, from, and through Walnut Creek between April 2017 and March 2018.
+The data represent a sample of GPS devices in the region.
+Commute versus non-commute trips are estimated based on where the GPS device was located during the night and day, the duration of the stay in a particular location, and the underlying land uses at the site.
+These GPS data provide insight into travel patterns of Walnut Creek residents, workers, and visitors.
+The key findings from this data analysis are highlighted below.

-The majority of work trips start outside of Walnut Creek and specifically Concord, Clayton, Martinez and other areas in East Contra Costa County.
+The majority of work trips start outside of Walnut Creek, with most originating in Concord, Clayton, Martinez, and other areas in East Contra Costa County.

-Non-work trips are centered around the South Downtown Mixed Use Area, Downtown Restaurants, and Broadway Plaza
+Non-work trips are centered around downtown and Broadway Plaza.

-The majority of non-work trips start in Walnut Creek and there is significantly more non-work trips from Lafayette, Moraga, Orinda, and Saranap.
+The majority of non-work trips start within Walnut Creek; however, there are significantly more non-work trips from Lafayette, Moraga, Orinda, and Saranap compared with work trips.

 Travel Flow Analysis